Orange Refrigerator Cake

 - Cut one angel food cake in half width-wise.
 Save one half for another use.
 Cut remaining half into eight slices.
 Cut second loaf into 16 slices.

-- Arrange half of the cake slices in an ungreased 13-in. x 9-in. dish.
+- Arrange half of the cake slices in an ungreased 13x9-in. dish.
 Fold whipped cream into pudding; spread half over the cake slices.
 Repeat layers.
 Cover and refrigerate overnight or until set.
-Yield: 12 servings.